 Every thing is set!

-When you open one of the Android apps which are part of the Work profile, you are asked to provide your PIN.
+When you open one of the Android apps which are part of the Work profile, you are asked to provide your PIN (if set as required in the Device Configuration profile).

 A next step in securing the companies data might me forcing the use of an approved app, like I showed in this post.
 By using a Compliance Policy and expanding the Access controls in the Condition Access policy with “Require device to be marked as compliant” you can block all the devices which are not managed by the company with Intune.